stoodder/falconjs/README.md

 * Renamed 'url' to 'endpoint' throughout Falcon.
 * Falcon.Adapter has been split in to two separate classes Falcon.DataAdapter and Falcon.TemplateAdapter.
 The Falcon.adapter instance has also been replaced with Falcon.data_adapater and Falcon.template_adapter
 * Add displayIf, afterDisplay, beforeDispose to view binding
+* Removed template() method from Falcon.View in favor of a template property which maybe be overridden in the view defintion to hard code a template

 **TODO**
 * Add exec binding